alex-saliba/gmail-apps-script/README.md

 Feel free to customise the content to fit the specifics needs.
 For any questions, you can contact me by email at alexanderpsaliba@gmail.com.

+# Disclaimer:
+This Google Apps Script interacts with your Gmail inbox and requires access to read and send emails on your behalf.
+By using this script, you are granting the necessary permissions for it to perform these actions.
+Please ensure that you understand the security implications before running it on your account.
+The script processes client email domains and can expose email data, so it should be used with caution, especially if handling sensitive information.